Israelis vote in election focused on longtime PM Netanyahu

 Published Tuesday, April 9, 2019 12:50AM EDT

-JERUSALEM -- Israeli voters began casting ballots Tuesday in parliamentary elections that will determine whether longtime Prime Minister Benjamin Netanyahu remains in office after a decade in power.
+JERUSALEM -- Israeli voters were deciding Tuesday whether Prime Minister Benjamin Netanyahu remains in office after a decade in power as they cast ballots in a national election that has become a referendum of sorts on their longtime leader.

 Clouded by a series of looming corruption indictments, Netanyahu is seeking a fourth consecutive and a fifth overall term in office, which would make him Israel's longest-ever serving leader, surpassing founding father David Ben-Gurion.

-He faces a stiff challenge from retired military chief Benny Gantz, whose Blue and White party has inched ahead of Netanyahu's Likud in polls.
-Netanyahu still appears to have the best chance of forming a coalition, though, with a smattering of small nationalist parties backing him.
-Gantz cast his ballot in his hometown of Rosh Haayin in central Israel alongside his wife, Revital, and called on all Israelis to get out and vote, saying they should "take responsibility" for their democracy.
+Gantz voted in his hometown of Rosh Haayin in central Israel alongside his wife, Revital, calling on Israelis to vote and "take responsibility" for their democracy.

 "Go to vote.
 Choose whoever you believe in.
 Respect each other and let us all wake up for a new dawn, a new history," he said.